Email FacebookTwitterMenu burgerClose thin

 The IRS rule for the year of death RMDs is not the only tax rule to be aware of with inherited retirement accounts.
 You also have to be aware of your tax liability for managing the account in future years.

-Spouses have several options for inheriting an IRA.
-For instance, they can:
+Spouses have several options when inheriting an IRA.
+They can:

-If you are not the account owner’s spouse, you can only set up an inherited IRA.
+Non-spouse beneficiaries can only establish an inherited IRA.
 You won’t be allowed to make any new contributions to the account.
 You also have to fully withdraw all of the money in the account.
 You have 10 years following the original account owner’s death to do so.
 If you fail to do so, the IRS can apply a tax penalty.

 In terms of how withdrawals are taxed, they follow the same tax rules as the original IRA.
-So if you inherit a traditional IRA, withdrawals are taxed at your ordinary income tax rate.
+Withdrawals from an inherited traditional IRA are taxed as ordinary income.
 If you inherit a Roth IRA, RMDs are required but withdrawals are tax-free as long as the account is at least five years old.

 Inheriting retirement accounts can add a wrinkle to your tax situation and it’s important to be aware of the rules for the year of death RMDs.
-The main thing to know is when the account owner’s required beginning date is, as that can decide whether you’ll need to take an RMD in the year of death or not.
+Being aware of these IRS rules can help beneficiaries avoid penalties and optimize their inheritance.

 Tips for Retirement Planning

 • Consider talking to your financial advisor about how to handle an inherited retirement account.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When rolling over an inherited IRA, give some thought to which brokerage you’d like to use to hold those funds.
 Brokerages can vary greatly in terms of the fees they charge and the range of investment options they offer.
 Comparing different online brokerages can help you find the best place to keep inherited retirement funds.